 Ground Floor: Glazed porch, hall, lounge, kitchen/diner.
 Steps down to cellar/utility room, cloakroom/whb/wc.

-First Floor: Bathroom/overhead shower/whb/wc, double room/wooden step ladder to galleried sleeping area with a single mattress/restricted headroom, single room/3/4 bed, double room.
+First Floor: Bathroom/overhead shower/whb/wc, double room/wooden step ladder to galleried sleeping area with a single mattress/restricted headroom, 2 double rooms.

 Heating: Oil central heating, wood burning stove, pot bellied stove.